 Ironworker Gladiator (Reinforcing) Pre-apprentice program

-Ironworker Gladiator (Reinforcing) Pre-apprentice program is a 40-hour course (Saturday and Sunday over two weekends) designed to provide the Ironworker student with the initial knowledge and skills required for his/her first day on the job.
+Ironworker Gladiator (Reinforcing) Pre-apprentice program is a 40-hour course (Monday through Friday) designed to provide the Ironworker student with the initial knowledge and skills required for his/her first day on the job.

 Why take it?

 The objective of this course is to enable the student to go to work as an apprentice Ironworker (Reinforcing).
 Candidates who successfully complete the program will be eligible for dispatch through local 720 to a signatory contractor as an apprentice Reinforcing Ironworker.

 Upon successful completion of this course, the participant will be able to:

 - Demonstrate the ability to use basic hand tools